CryptoVampire: Automated Reasoning for the Complete Symbolic Attacker Cryptographic Model: Reasoning for Proving Protocol Queries

-Most of the cryptographic axioms have the form $\meval{\phi} \Rightarrow \varphi$, where $\phi$ is an easy-to-identify term (e.g., $\mverify{\_}{\_}{\_}$ for \eufcma in \autoref{prop:euf-cma}) and $\varphi$ is depends on subterm analysis based on instances of variables in $\phi$.
-If we know $\phi$, we can often pre-compute $\varphi$ to such an extent that it no longer contains any subterm search.
 We therefore consider the following \tool heuristic: when we encounter a term that can unify with $\phi$, we assume that it is likely to be used within proof search, through the respective cryptographic axiom.
 We then preprocess all occurrences of $\phi$ found throughout the protocol specification, including the step definitions, queries, and other user-defined assertions.
-Such a preprocessing heuristic yields, for example, the axiom instance~\eqref{eq:example-preprocessing} from \autoref{sec:overview}.